 Purchase College Passage Gallery Assistants – 4 credit internship

-Purchase College seeks Art History, Visual Arts, and Arts Management Students for spring internships.
-This new campus gallery and exhibition space opened in the spring of 2011.
+Purchase College seeks Art History, Visual Arts, and Arts Management Students for internships.
 This is an exciting ground-floor opportunity for an ambitious individual to help shape the future of this new dynamic and interdisciplinary gallery.
 Working closely with professional staff from across the college, the Neuberger Museum, and Arts Management Faculty, Gallery Assistants will help organize, prepare, and conduct gallery exhibitions, develop and conduct traditional and social marketing campaigns and continue the development of an overall marketing plan for the Passage Gallery.

 Passage Gallery Assistants will assist artists and Gallery staff in preparing the Gallery and installing work for exhibition, and will staff the Gallery during its open hours.
 Gallery Assistants will greet Gallery guests, answer visitors' questions, and encourage interaction with the exhibits.
 Gallery Assistants will also receive readings that enhance their understanding of professional arts management practice, conduct research that augments their understanding of themes and artists in each exhibition and participate in discussions with staff centered around the material.
 Assistants will be trained in the use of and responsible for overseeing audiovisual equipment in the gallery, and for reporting problems to Gallery staff.
 Assistants will also perform light office duties such as answering calls to the Gallery, preparing mailings and marketing campaigns, and contributing to and maintaining the Passage Gallery web and social networking presence.